Previous Post: Ballooning Over the Plains of Bagan

 The balloon ride over the plains of Bagan would be an hour-long “wow” as I took in the brick remains of what must have been an impressive capital city some eight or nine hundred years ago.
 Not agreed upon is just how many people lived here – estimates range from a likely 20,000 to an unbelievable 2,000,000!
 In any case, while all the everyday wooden buildings have disappeared over time, the much more durable religious structures still dot the plains, a testament to the power of belief to motivate people.

-Both before and after the balloon ride I had almost three days to get a closer, even if incomplete, look at some of the major stupas and temples and monastic complexes.
+Both before and after the balloon ride I had almost three days to get a more up-close, even if incomplete, look at some of the major stupas and temples and monastic complexes.
 While the architecture itself is often impressive, the overriding impression I got of the statuary was this – poorly realized and clumsy Buddha statues whose lifeless quality left me cold.

 The first temple (paya) I visited was the Thatbyinnyu, pictured above.
 At 61 meters (201 feet) It is the tallest temple in Bagan.
 I would not get to see the central Buddha statue here since it is located on the second floor – an unusual arrangement for a Bagan temple – and the stairway is closed to visitors.
 I did walk around the ground floor corridors and contemplated the Buddha statues which filled the various alcoves.
 Clearly, a temple without Buddha statues would be an empty space.
 Here is one I walked by –

 Freshly painted and showing all the signs that tell me he is the Buddha we know as Siddhartha Gautama – the head bump (ushnisha), the elongated ears, the very position he is sitting in… it does the job.
 In all likelihood, it is no more than 25 years old and is the result of the restoration and refurbishing campaign that brought howls of protest from art experts the world over.
 Wrote one specialist in Asian religious art –